-2.2 Subcutaneous Fluid Administration
+2.2.
+Subcutaneous Fluid Administration

-Inject 150 U of HYLENEX recombinant prior to start of subcutaneous fluid administration to facilitate absorption of up to 1,000 mL or more of solution.
+Lightly pinch the skin up into a small mound and insert the needle/catheter into the subcutaneous space.
+Inject 150 USP units of HYLENEX recombinant prior to start of subcutaneous fluid administration to facilitate absorption of up to 1,000 mL or more of solution.
+Inject HYLENEX recombinant through the catheter hub or injection port closest to the needle/catheter.
+Begin administration of solution.
+Solution should start in readily.
 As with all parenteral fluid therapy, observe effect closely, with the same precautions for restoring fluid and electrolyte balance as in intravenous injections.
 The dose, the rate of injection, and the type of solution (saline, glucose, Ringer's, etc.) must be adjusted carefully to the individual patient.
 When solutions devoid of inorganic electrolytes are administered subcutaneously, hypovolemia may occur.
 This may be prevented by using solutions containing adequate amounts of inorganic electrolytes and/or controlling the volume and speed of administration.